- •Book Club

 Andreas Wimmer is the Lieber Professor of Sociology and Political Philosophy at Columbia University.
 His previous books include Waves of War and Ethnic Boundary Making.
 Wimmer is joined by four colleagues: Jack Snyder, Robert and Renee Belfer Professor of International Relations, Columbia; Deborah Yashar, Professor of Politics and International Affairs, Princeton; Shamus Khan, Associate Professor of Sociology, Columbia; and Gwyneth McClendron, Assistant Professor of Politics, NYU.

-Event co-sponsored by the Maison Française, Department of Sociology, Department of Political Science, Committee on Global Thought, and Society of Fellows and Heyman Center for the Humanities.
+Event co-sponsored by the Maison Française, Department of Sociology, Department of Political Science, ISERP, Committee on Global Thought, Society of Fellows and Heyman Center for the Humanities, and Consulate General of Switzerland in New York.
 Featured in the New Books in the Arts & Sciences series.